-'''

-EmbeddedCacheManager manager = new DefaultCacheManager();
+EmbeddedCacheManager manager = new DefaultCacheManager(); 1

-'''

-which starts the most basic, local mode, non-clustered cache manager with no caches.
-CacheManagers have a lifecycle and the default constructors also call Lifecycle.start().
-Overloaded versions of the constructors are available, that do not start the CacheManager, although keep in mind that CacheManagers need to be started before they can be used to create Cache instances.
+1 Starts a local, non-clustered, Cache Manager with no caches.

+Cache Managers have lifecycles and the default constructors also call the start() method.
+Overloaded versions of the constructors are available, but they do not start the CacheManager.
+However, you must always start the CacheManager before you can create caches.